-Prior to coming to Cambridge, Tanya obtained her MSc in Biological Sciences at Simon Fraser University working with Dr. Bernard Crespi on genetic and endocrine correlates of individual differences in social cognition.
+Prior to coming to Cambridge, Tanya obtained her MSc in Biological Sciences (2017) at Simon Fraser University in Canada where she worked with Prof. Bernard Crespi on the genetic and endocrine correlates of individual differences in social cognition.

 Tanya’s publications can be found on Google Scholar